Shadow detector alarm circuit with 2 LDRs

 Shadow detector alarm circuit with two LDRs

 In normal lighting conditions (no shadow), the two LDR receive the same amount of light, and the output of the operational amplifier has a low voltage level.
-When one photoresistor (on this case: R1) receives less light than the other, voltage at the inverting input of operational amplifier, goes lower than the non-inverting input.
+When one photoresistor (in this case: R1) receives less light than the other, the voltage at the inverting input of the operational amplifier, goes lower than the non-inverting input.

 When this happens, the voltage at the output of the operational amplifier goes high.
 Then the output voltage of the operational amplifier enable the transistor Q1 (it goes into saturation) to turn the LED on and activates the relay.
 LED gives a visual warning and relay activates the audible warning.